 In October 2011 the United States decided to resume long-suspended talks with North Korea in Geneva and appoint a full-time envoy with a background in nuclear issues, American officials said, as North Korean media reported that Kim Jong-il had made rare comments of encouragement on the talks.

-(of undissolved particles in a fluid) supported or kept from sinking or falling by buoyancy and without apparent attachment
+supported or kept from sinking or falling by buoyancy

 In October 2011 the United States decided to resume long-suspended talks with North Korea in Geneva and appoint a full-time envoy with a background in nuclear issues, American officials said, as North Korean media reported that Kim Jong-il had made rare comments of encouragement on the talks.